jonnonz1/nz-statute-book/acts/public/1995/radio-new-zealand-act-1995.md

 (2) The change of names—
   (a) takes effect from the date of the certificate issued under subsection (1); and (b) subject to sections 20 and 21, does not affect rights or obligations of either of the companies or legal proceedings by or against either of the companies, and legal proceedings that have or might have been commenced against either company under its former name may be continued or commenced against it under its new name.
-(3) Nothing in this section prevents the name of either company being changed in accordance with the provisions of the Companies Act 1955 or the Companies Act 1993.
+(3) Nothing in this section prevents the name of either company being changed in accordance with the provisions of the Companies Act 1993.

 ### 20 Amendments to other enactments
 The enactments specified in the Schedule are hereby amended in the manner indicated in that schedule.